Useful information for patients and interested parties

 Pre-existing health risks:

-An analysis of data from 41 studies has shown that in addition to age and gender, other factors can increase the risk of Long COVID.
-These include pre-existing health risks such as smoking and various physical and mental illnesses such as asthma, chronic obstructive pulmonary disease (COPD), diabetes, coronary heart disease, anxiety disorders and depression.
-Other risk factors may include certain connective tissue diseases and allergies.
-In addition, the flare-up of an infection with the Epstein-Barr virus is being discussed as a possible risk factor.
-Long COVID could also be favoured by certain antibodies, which are directed against the body's own cells (so-called autoantibodies).
+According to the current state of knowledge, apart from age and sex, other factors can increase the risk of Long COVID.
+These include pre-existing health risks such as smoking as well as various pre-existing physical and psychological conditions such as being overweight, asthma, chronic obstructive pulmonary disorder (COPD), diabetes, coronary heart disease as well as anxiety disorders and depressions.
+Other risk factors are possibly certain connective tissue diseases and allergies.

 Severe course of COVID-19 disease: